 Failure to Diagnose

-Should you decide to hire Mr. Quackenbush to work on your case, he will do so on contingency.
-This means that he won’t charge you until a recovery has been made in your case, so there is no risk to you.
+Mr. Quackenbush will work on contingency should you hire him as your lawyer.
+This means that Mr. Quackenbush won’t get paid until you’ve made a recovery in your case, so there is no risk to you.

 Should you be the victim of misdiagnosis occurring anyplace in the State of Florida, contact Mr. Quackenbush at 786-294-7711 for a free, no obligation consultation.
 Mr. Quackebush will discuss with your all parts of your case at no charge.